jade-1023/IT111-PROJECT/README.md

 ---

-## Tips

-- Make sure the images (idpic.png and Screenshot 2024-12-13 012805.png) are in the same directory as the HTML file, or update their paths accordingly.
-- To view the C++ source code of my project, click on the provided link in the *Projects* section.

----

 If you encounter any issues or have suggestions, feel free to contact me via the email or GitHub links provided in the *Contact Information* section.

 Thanks for visiting my portfolio!